 Proposal

 The source of this contribution would like to propose to agree on the relevance of such test conditions.
 If agreed, 10s long sequences will be generated accordingly.

+It is also proposed to generate similar test sequences with slide transitions (e.g. fade, wipe, flash…), scrolling text at various speeds and also a black and white version of a sequence.